-- The average dietary intake is 35 – 70 µg/day.
+- The average amount of biotin intake is 35 – 70 µg/day.

 - A healthy level of it is responsible for glowing skin, glossy hair, and healthy nails.

-Deficiency of Vitamin B7 can lead to hair loss, discolouration of hair as well as scaly red rashes.
+Deficiency of Vitamin B7 can lead to hair loss, discolouration of hair, as well as scaly red rashes.
 There are various natural biotin sources to fulfil the deficiency of it.
 It is available in the form of various biotin dietary supplements in the pharmacies.

 Egg yolk is a rich source of biotin.
 Before consumption, egg yolk must be cooked.
 Along with the egg yolk, the beef, chicken, pork, raw egg whites also contain it.

-Among various green leafy vegetables, spinach contains a large amount of vitamin B7.
-Even frozen spinach contains a minimum 7mg of vitamin b7.
+Among various green leafy vegetables, spinach contains a large amount of Vitamin B7.
+Even frozen spinach contains a minimum 7 mg of vitamin B7.